-Simply put, a spotting scope is a more powerful optic used along your less powerful, rifle mounted optic.
-They are usually mounted to a base or short tripod and may range in power up 60x or more where rifle mounted scopes are generally less than 20x, often less than 15x.
+A spotting scope is simply a powerful optic used alongside your traditional rifle-mounted optic.
+They are usually mounted to a base or short tripod.
+They typically range in power from 60x or more.
+Traditional rifle-mounted scopes are generally less than 20x.
+They are often less than 15x.

-If you’re in a hurry and don't have time for the details, here are our best picks for Spotting Scopes:
+In a hurry?
+Don't have time for the details?
+Check out our best picks for Spotting Scopes:

 1. Vortex Optics Viper HD